giovanniboscu/continuous-section-field/docs/aes/stacked_rectangular/readme2.md

 ## 1.1 Action file

-The action file performs five complementary inspections of the same CSF interval:
+The action file performs seven complementary inspections of the same CSF interval:

 1. `plot_volume_3d` with `seed: w` visualizes the interval using the axial/bending participation field.
 2. `plot_volume_3d` with `seed: s` visualizes the interval using the shear/torsion participation field.
 3. `section_selected_analysis` samples sectional quantities and polygon data at selected stations.
 4. `plot_section_2d` generates a sampled cross-section at the interval midpoint.
 5. `plot_properties` evaluates the variation of sectional properties along the interval.
+6. `plot_weight` plots the axial/bending participation field along the interval.
+7. `plot_shear_weight` plots the shear/torsion participation field along the interval.

+The corresponding action file is:

 ---